 The above ideas have been implemented in a prototype called EinsStat.
 EinsStat is implemented on top of the static timing analysis program EinsTimer in C++ with Tcl scripting under Nutshell.
-Multiple clock phases, phase renaming, rule tests (such as setup and hold tests), automatic tests (such as clock gating, clock pulse width and clock inactive tests), loop cut checks, same-mode constraints (comparing late vs. late or early vs. early, instead of the usual late/early comparison), arbitrary timing assertions and timing adjusts anywhere in the timing graph, and clock overrides are supported as in EinsTimer.
+Multiple clock phases, phase renaming, rule tests (such as setup and hold tests), automatic tests (such as clock gating, clock pulsewidth, and clock inactive tests), loop cut checks, same-mode constraints (comparing late versus late or early versus early, instead of the usual late/early comparison), arbitrary timing assertions, timing adjusts anywhere in the timing graph, and clock overrides are supported as in EinsTimer.
 The timer works permanently in incremental mode [18], even if a complete timing report is requested.

-Each timing assertion, gate delay, wire delay and timing test guard time must be modeled in canonical form, i.e., with a mean part, a dependence on global sources of variation and an independent random portion.
+Each timing assertion, gate delay, wire delay, and timing test guard time must be modeled in canonical form, i.e., with a mean part, a dependence on global sources of variation and an independent random portion.
 Backward compatibility with deterministic timing is preserved by setting the mean value of an adjust or assertion to the deterministic value, and the randomness to zero or to a user-specified proportional variability.
 The EinsStat implementation allows each gate and each wire to have its own customized variability model, provided the model can be expressed in the canonical form.
-Furthermore, the EinsStat implementation utilizes general purpose three-tier sensitivity modeling approach, whereby delay dependences to underlying sources of variation can be obtained either by 1) analytic means (i.e., appealing to either technology models or an underlying simulator), 2) finitedifferencing of corner-based delays, or 3) using user-specified global assertions (e.g., EinsStat supports Tcl commands to express a situation in which, for example, "all normal Vt gates have a 1% independent randomness and a 4% correlated variability, and similarly all low Vt gates have a 2% independent randomness and 5% correlated variability , and furthermore, the two sets of variations mistrack with respect to each other").
-To enable efficient memory use, each source of variation may be categorized as either "sparse" (maintained in a linkedlist data structure, avoiding the need to explicitly store zero sensitivity values) or "dense" (in a compact array structure, using fixed variable indices, explicitly storing zero sensitivity values).
-As an example, lower levels of metal which are used frequently throughout a design are preferably represented densely, while less-frequently used higher levels of metal are better off being treated in a sparse manner.
+Furthermore, the EinsStat implementation utilizes a general-purpose three-tier sensitivity modeling approach, whereby delay dependencies to underlying sources of variation can be obtained either by: 1) analytic means (i.e., appealing to either technology models or an underlying simulator); 2) finite differencing of cornerbased delays; or 3) using user-specified global assertions (e.g., EinsStat supports Tcl commands to express a situation in which, for example, "all normal Vt gates have a 1% independent randomness and a 4% correlated variability, and similarly all low Vt gates have a 2% independent randomness and 5% correlated variability; and, furthermore, the two sets of variations mistrack with respect to each other").
+To enable efficient memory use, each source of variation may be categorized as either "sparse" (maintained in a linked-list data structure, avoiding the need to explicitly store zero sensitivity values) or "dense" (in a compact array structure, using fixed variable indices, explicitly storing zero sensitivity values).
+As an example, lower levels of metal that are used frequently throughout a design are preferably represented densely, while less frequently used higher levels of metal are better off being treated in a sparse manner.

-EinsStat supports a multitude of process variables, including individual metal layers, NFET/PFET mistracking, mistracking between different Vt device families, and productreliability factors.
+EinsStat supports a multitude of process variables, including individual metal layers, N-type field effect transistor/P-type field effect transistor (NFET/PFET) mistracking, mistracking between different Vt device families, and product-reliability factors.
 For initial testing purposes, three global sources of variation were studied.
-The first is gate vs. wire delays.
+The first is gate versus wire delays.
 Each of these sets of delays can have an independent and correlated variability, and a mistrack coefficient.
-In the case of gate vs. wire delays, mistrack implies that when gates get faster, wires get slower, and vice versa, and in general expresses correlations between the two sets of delays.
-The second supported global source of variation is rise vs. fall delays of gates (to model N/P mistrack due to manufacturing variations or fatigue effects).
+In the case of gate versus wire delays, mistrack implies that when gates get faster, wires get slower, and vice versa, and in general expresses correlations between the two sets of delays.
+The second supported global source of variation is rise versus fall delays of gates (to model N/P mistrack due to manufacturing variations or fatigue effects).
 Again, each of these can have a random and correlated part and a mistrack coefficient.
 The third supported source of variation is meant similarly to study mistrack between normal Vt and low Vt gates.
 In the benchmark results presented in the next section, sensitivities to these three global sources of variation were provided in a blanket fashion as a percentage of the nominal delay.